25 Open Datasets for Deep Learning Every Data Scientist Must Work With

 Number of Records: 70,000 images in 10 classes

-SOTA : Random Erasing Data Augmentation
+SOTARandom Erasing Data Augmentation

-Natural Language Processing
+Natural Language Processing (NLP) Datasets

-IMDB Reviews
+9. IMDB Reviews

 This is a dream dataset for movie lovers.
 It is meant for binary sentiment classification and has far more data than any previous datasets in this field.
 Apart from the training and test review examples, there is further unlabeled data for use as well.
-Raw text and preprocessed bag of words formats have also been included.
+Raw text and preprocessed bag of word formats have also been included.

 Size: 80 MB